NLnetLabs/nsd-manual/source/reference/grammar.rst

 Again this is also not trivial because the class (IN) and TTL are also optional, if there are not specified we should substitute the current defaults from the zone we are parsing (this happens in the grammar).
-A DNS zonefile is further complicated by the unknown RR record types.
+A DNS zone file is further complicated by the unknown RR record types.

 Zone File Grammar